15knots/cmake4eclipse/README.md

  1. If you do not have any existing code, check out the [Sample Projects](https://github.com/15knots/cmake4eclipse-sample-projects), chose one and fill in your code.
  1. If you have an existing C/C++ project code, inside Eclipse, goto `Help:Help Contents`, then read the `CMake for CDT User Guide:Getting Started` node to adjust your project settings.

+---
 ## License
 The plugin is licensed under the <a href="http://www.eclipse.org/legal/epl-v10.html">Eclipse Public License Version 1.0 ("EPL")</a>.

+# System Requirements
+CDT v 8.7 or newer and Eclipse v 4.5 (Mars) or newer

+Java 8 or newer

 # Installation Instructions
 The easiest way is to drag this: <a href="http://marketplace.eclipse.org/marketplace-client-intro?mpc_install=2318334" class="drag" title="Drag to your running Eclipse workbench to install cmake4eclipse">